HOME CARE INSTRUCTIONS AFTER ORAL SURGERY

 Swelling:

 Swelling after surgery is normal and expected, and may occur inside the mouth and on the face.
-It can increase for tow to three days after surgery, and may persist for 7 to 14 days.
+It can increase for two to three days after surgery, and may persist for 7 to 14 days.
 The early stages of swelling may be controlled by applying ice packs to the face - 20 minutes on, 20 minutes off - for up to 48 hours after surgery.
 Do not place hot packs over the swollen areas of the face.
-The lips and corners of the mouth may be lubricated with Vaseline, or a bland cream, to minimize drying and cracking.
+The lips and corners of the mouth may be lubricated with Vaseline or a bland cream, to minimize drying and cracking.

 Trismus: